-Council is required to primarily use the valuation of the rateable property to levy rates.
-Section 157 (1) of the Local Government Act 1989 provides Council with three choices in terms of which valuation base to utilise.
-They are: Site Valuation, Capital Improved Valuation (CIV) and Net Annual Value (NAV).
+In raising council rates, Council is required to primarily use the valuation of the rateable property to levy rates.
+Section 157 (1) of the Local Government Act 1989 provides Council with three choices in terms of which valuation base to utilise which are: Site Valuation (SV), Capital Improved Valuation (CIV) and Net Annual Value (NAV).

 The advantages and disadvantages of the respective valuation basis are discussed further in this document.
-Whilst this document outlines Council's strategy regarding rates revenue, rates data will be contained in the Council's Annual Budget as required by the Local Government Act 2020.
+Whilst this document outlines Council's strategy regarding rates revenue, rates data will be contained in the Council's annual budget as required by the Local Government Act 2020

-Section 94(2) of the Local Government Act 2020 states that Council must adopt a budget by 30 June each year (or at another time fixed by the Minister) to include:
+Section 94(2) of the Local Government Act 2020 states that Council must adopt a budget by 30 June each year (or at another time fixed by the minister) to include:

-- a) the total amount that the Council intends to raise by rates and charges; - b) a statement as to whether the rates will be raised by the application of a uniform rate or a differential rate: - c) a description of any fixed component of the rates, if applicable; - d) if the Council proposes to declare a uniform rate, the matters specified in section 160 of the Local Government Act 1989; - e) if the Council proposes to declare a differential rate for any land, the matters specified in section 161(2) of the Local Government Act 1989;
+- 1. the total amount that the Council intends to raise by rates and charges; - 2.a statement as to whether the rates will be raised by the application of a uniform rate or a differential rate: - 3.a description of any fixed component of the rates, if applicable; - 4.
+If the Council proposes to declare a uniform rate, the matters specified in section 160 of the Local Government Act 1989: - 5. if the Council proposes to declare a differential rate for any land, the matters specified in section 161(2) of the Local Government Act 1989;